zhenglinpan/AnitaDataset/README.md

 - **Sketch-Color Alignment** : Anita Dataset contains sketch-color pairs exported directly from engineering files.

 #### Is the dataset licensed?
-- Yes.
-Anita Dataset is a licensed dataset.
-Animations are obtained with permission from the artists directly or with a specific previous public license.
+- Yes, the Anita Dataset is licensed.
+The animations included are obtained either directly from artists with permission or under specific public licenses.
+Academic researchers can use these images in their research without concerns about copyright infringement much.

 #### Are there annotations provided ?
 - No. If researchers need annotations, they can create their own based on the dataset.